kristiduro31/Embedded-Systems-Project/README.md

 ![InceptionV1 Architecture](images/googlenet.png)

-Architecture: Introduces the Inception Module, computing convolutions with multiple kernel sizes (1×1,3×3,5×5) in parallel branches.
-Observed Result: 0 Vector Instructions.
+**Architecture**: Introduces the Inception Module, computing convolutions with multiple kernel sizes (1×1,3×3,5×5) in parallel branches.

+**Observed Result**: 0 Vector Instructions.

 The complex control flow resulting from branching and concatenation, combined with small kernel sizes, prevents efficient auto-vectorization.
 We use a PyTorch export because the official ONNX model uses attributes incompatible with the current upgrade script.

 ```bash
 # 1. Export from PyTorch (Guaranteed)